monibencsik/py_supervised/README.md

 # Comparison of the 🍷 Wine dataset analysis with supervised machine learning models 🚀

+The original dataset:

+kaggle datasets download yasserh/wine-quality-dataset

-The wine dataset contains 10 feature columns and 1 target column.
+This version of the wine dataset contains 10 feature columns and 1 target column.
 During preprocessing the features were scaled with
 ### MinMaxScaler

 Feature columns: